 Returning Undergraduate Applicants

-Financial aid decisions for returning undergraduates begin in late spring.
-The renewal application deadline is May 1.
-If your application is completed in full by May 1, you will be notified of your aid decision starting after June 1.
+The Financial Aid Application Deadline is May 1.
+If your application is completed in full by May 1, you will be notified of your aid decision after June 1.

 To apply for assistance from Middlebury, you are expected to submit the following: